oryngalikarimzhan/nodejs2023Q2-service/README.md

 ### Production mode

-- in _production_ mode migration will be automatically executed and migrated all existing migrations inside 'db/migrations' folder
+- in _production_ mode migration all migrations inside the folder 'db/migrations' will be automatically executed

 ```
 npm run docker:prod